GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 3. Put in all required data:
     - CRS: leave the default setting (we recommend using EPSG:25832 for Germany)
     - the color definition file is "colors.txt" in your "./data" folder
-    - the GADM Shapefile is the .shp-file in your gadm folder with the number 3 (if there is not one you have to take a look at <a href="Exaples and help/specifics.md">specifics - region of interest</a>)
+    - the GADM Shapefile is the .shp-file in your gadm folder with the number 3 (if there is not one you have to take a look at <a href="Additional info/specifics.md">specifics - region of interest</a>)
     - the Name of your roi is the region you want to analyse.
 Any name of a city or town should work, for additional information you should look into the shapefile and search under column "NAME_3" for the exact name of your roi (try e.g. Heidelberg, Karlsruhe, Speyer or Gaggenau) - it has to be in the extent of the Sentinel 2 raster images!
     - the raster bands are the two from the "./data" folder with "B04" and "B08" in their names (the right order is very important!)
     - the reclassification matrix is the table with information on how the tool shall reclassify - leave the default setting